The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions

-We also plot the approximation error of several aforementioned functions based on pivotal data locations against $n$ using log-log scale.
+To check the approximation order $O(1/n)$ in Theorem~\ref{mjlai2019}, we plot the approximation errors of several aforementioned functions based on pivotal point locations against $n$ using log-log scale.
 The results are shown in Figure~\ref{ConvgPlots}.
 It is worthwhile to note that the slopes in these plots are associated with the exponent $\alpha$ in Theorem~\ref{mjlai2019n}.
-In other words, if the slope of an convergence plot for a function is smaller than $-1$, then we can numerically conclude that such a function belongs to the class of K-Lipschitz continuous functions.
-If the slope $\alpha$ satisfies $-1<\alpha<0$, then we can numerically conclude that such a function belongs to the class of K-H\"older continuous functions with the outer function $g$ belongs to $C^{0,\alpha}$.
-In Figure~\ref{NNrPlots}, we plot the number of pivotal locations against $n$, we can see that the number of pivotal locations increasing linearly with $n$, and the increasing rates (slopes) are at most $d$.
+In other words, if the slope of a convergence plot for a function is smaller than $-1$, then we can numerically conclude that such a function belongs to the Kolmogorov-Lipschitz class.
+If the slope $\alpha$ satisfies $-1<\alpha<0$, then we can numerically conclude that such a function belongs to KH class as the outer function $g$ belongs to $C^{0,\alpha}$.
+In other words, our computational method provides a numerical approach to check if a multidimensional continuous function is Kolmogorov-Lipschitz or not.

+Finally, in Figure~\ref{NNrPlots}, we plot the number of pivotal locations against $n$, we can see that the number of pivotal locations increasing linearly with $n$ and the increasing rates (slopes) are at most $d$.
+That is, we only need $O(nd)$ data locations and $O(nd)$ LKB functions to approximate a multidimensional continuous function $f$ with approximation rate $O(1/n)$ when $f$ is KL.
+Therefore, the curse of dimensionality is overcome when $d=2$ and $d=3$.
+See \cite{S24} for numerical evidence for $d=4,5,6$.

 Finally, let us end up this section with some important remarks.